orchestral/dusk-updater/README.md

 This Symfony command updates your Laravel Dusk ChromeDriver binaries to the latest or specified release.

-Supports all versions of Dusk.
+Supports all versions of Laravel Dusk especially used outside of Laravel installation.

 ## Installation